 To produce the wine of Couvent des Jacobins, vinification takes place in traditional, temperature controlled, cement tanks.
 Malolactic fermentation takes place in a combination of French oak barrels for a portion of the wine and remainder occurs in vat.
 The wine is aged in an average of 50% new, French oak barrels for between 12 to 15 months prior to bottling.

 In 2015, the estate introduced a new wine, a special micro-cuvee made from a selection of their oldest vines, planted in 1961 on sand and clay terroir.
 “Calicem” is made from 100% Merlot that is aged in a combination of 70% Demi Muid and new, French oak barrels.
+The wine is riper, richer and deeper than the regular cuvee.

 The production is quite small as less than 250 cases are produced from under 1 hectare of old vines.
 The estate also produces a second wine, Le Menut des Jacobins.
 On average, production at Couvent des Jacobins is close to 3,250 cases of wine per vintage for this Saint Emilion estate.